os-migrate/os-migrate/docs/src/user/walkthrough.rst

    keystoneauth1.exceptions.discovery.DiscoveryFailure: Cannot use v2 authentication with domain scope

-To fix this issue, the user must adjust their auth parameters in this
+To fix this issue, the user must adjust their auth parameters:
-way:

 .. code:: yaml